 Squicciarini earned her Ph.D. in Computer Science from the University of Milan, Italy, in March 2006.
 In July 2002, she received the equivalent of a combined bachelor’s/master’s degree in Computer Science, also from the University of Milan.

-From 2006 until the end of 2008, Squicciarini was a post-doctoral research associate at Purdue University, where she expanded her research interests to include security for grid systems and identity theft.
+From 2006 until the end of 2008, Squicciarini was a post-doctoral research associate at Purdue University, where she expanded her research interests to include security for grid systems and digital identity management.
 She was involved in numerous NSF research projects on digital identity management and security for grid systems.

 Earlier, in 2003, Squicciarini was a visiting researcher at the Swedish Institute of Computer Science in Stockholm, and the following year she was a research scholar at Colorado State University in Fort Collins, CO.